pcengines/apu2-documentation/docs/theory-of-operation.md

 ## Payload menu

 It let using some coreboot/seaBIOS features.
-To enter Payload menu choose `6.
-Payload [setup]` option in Boot menu.
+To enter Payload menu choose `Payload [setup]` option in Boot menu.

 #### Example view of Payload menu
 ```